wch/r-source/LAMBDA.md

 All functions in R are anonymous: they do not need to be bound to a variable.
-If a function does happen to be bound to one or more variables, there is no way to recover the names those variables from a function object.
+If a function does happen to be bound to one or more variables, there is no way to recover the names of those variables from a function object.

 Functions in R are written and printed using the syntax